kamilvitek/oslavu_app/API_FIXES_SUMMARY.md

 ## Issues Fixed

-### 1. Eventbrite API 404 NOT_FOUND Error
+### 1. Eventbrite API Integration Removed

-**Problem**: The Eventbrite API was returning 404 errors, indicating the requested path doesn't exist.
+**Problem**: The Eventbrite API was returning 404 errors and was determined to be non-functional.

-**Root Cause**: Potential issues with API endpoint or parameter formatting.

-**Fixes Applied**:
-- Added detailed logging for API requests and responses
-- Enhanced error handling with context information
-- Added request parameter logging for debugging
+**Resolution**: Eventbrite integration has been completely removed from the project as the API has been discontinued.

-**Files Modified**:
+**Files Removed**:
 - `src/lib/services/eventbrite.ts`
 - `src/app/api/analyze/events/eventbrite/route.ts`
+- `src/components/test/eventbrite-test.tsx`
+- `src/app/test-eventbrite/page.tsx`

 ### 2. Ticketmaster API Parameter Validation Errors